 If a complainant submits a complaint to the Board before complaining to the relevant agency, or where the agency is still considering the complaint, the Board will refer the complainant to the agency concerned.

 Complaints unresolved at the end of this process can be referred to the Procurement Board.
 In these cases, copies of all correspondence with the agency concerned and all other relevant material need to be provided.

 The Procurement Board will review the material and information supplied by the complainant and the agency before making any decision to investigate a complaint.
-Where the Board considers the agency has dealt with a complaint in an appropriate manner, it will decline to investigate separately.
+Where the Board considers the agency has dealt with a complaint appropriately, it will decline to investigate separately.

-Agencies which are considered not to have complied with the requirements will be required to take corrective action in relation to future procurement action.
+Agencies considered not to have complied with the requirements will be required to take corrective action in relation to future procurement action.
 The Board may issue directions and policies regarding corrective action.

 The Procurement Board has published guidelines to assist agencies in managing complaints.
 Part 2 of the Guidelines provides detailed advice on managing complaints made under the PWP Act alleging contravention of the EPP Direction relating to international procurement agreements.